osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 ### Files and directories 🔵 🟤 {#files-and-directories}

 You can use blueprint customizations to create custom files and directories in the image.
-These customizations are currently restricted only to the `/etc` directory.

 When using the custom files and directories customization, the following rules apply:

-- The path must be an absolute path and must be under `/etc` or `/root`.
+- The path must be an absolute path and must be under `/etc`, `/root` or `/usr/local`.
 - There must be no duplicate paths of the same directory.
 - There must be no duplicate paths of the same file.